 That’s a critical differentiator for Chicago cloud services and hosting, both of which depend on even power to keep servers up and running.

-In the more than 18 years ServerCentral has been in business, we haven’t had one incident where weather affected our Chicago colo.
+In the more than 21 years SCTG has been in business, we haven’t had one incident where weather affected our Chicago colo.
 That’s stability and security other cities just can’t offer.

 Hosting companies in Chicago get you easier, cheaper access to all other kinds of providers